-With that in mind, the following six steps will help you organize your thoughts and approach writing your mission statement with confidence.
+With that in mind, skip to our infographic on the science behind mission statements, or explore our six steps that will help you organize your thoughts and approach writing your mission statement with confidence.
 We’ll go over the definition of a mission statement, what a mission statement should include, and provide real mission statement examples that work well.

 Your mission statement explains, briefly and concisely, the mission you first set out to accomplish when you started your business.
 Your mission statement should also make clear how you’re unique to your competition, hint at your business strategy, reflect your core values and ethics, and take your universal or longer-term business goals into account.

 If you’re starting a daycare, for instance, your mission might be to provide safe, flexible, and affordable childcare and children’s education for parents in your community.
 If you’re starting a wedding planning business, your mission may be to provide hands-on, personalized support to busy spouses-to-be who don’t have the bandwidth to deal with crazy wedding logistics.
 Your mission statement is simply a polished and cohesive version of that essential purpose.

 Some version of your mission statement will usually be featured on your website in the “About” section, and in job postings, marketing supplements, and your business plan—usually under the company overview section.
 It’s one of the business fundamentals that you’ll find will have many uses as you grow your business.

 Why You Need a Mission Statement